Malvar: Tourism

 Calejon Falls, in Barangay San Gregorio (formerly known as Calejon), consists of two large waterfalls and two smaller ones.
 One of the larger falls is about 10 ft high, with clear water falling into a shallow pool.
 One of the smaller falls is shower-like, while the other forms a series of small cascades.
 All the falls are in an area of about 300 m2.

 The falls are located at the STAR Tollway Bulihan exit.
-From Manila, buses to Batangas City or Lipa City stop at Malvar.
+From Manila, buses to Batangas City or Lipa stop at Malvar.
 Jeepneys and tricycle service are also available from the town.
 The 5 km stretch of road is smoothly paved.
 There are 300 concrete steps down the river at the falls.

-The San Juan River, the longest river in Batangas, connects Lipa, and Tanauan and Santo Tomas and is a water source for vegetable and fish farms.
+The San Juan River, the longest river in Batangas, connects Lipa, Tanauan and Santo Tomas and is a water source for vegetable and fish farms.

 A recently emerged local attraction in the area is a mango farm known as Sa Manggahan.
 Forty-five minutes away from Alabang, it is near the C-Joist Concrete Ventures Group plant.
 The country's third Thoroughbred race track (Metro Manila Turf Club Race Track) is in the municipality, as are the Immaculate Conception Parish Church of Malvar and the Miguel Malvar Monument at the Municipal Hall Grounds.
 The fiesta is celebrated every January 10.

 Malvar is slowly establishing its reputation as a conference center in Batangas.
 In February 2013, the Lima Park Pavilion opened to the public with a concert by the Madrigal Singers.
 With a capacity of 1,000 the Lima Park Pavilion and Lima Park Hotel are located in Malvar's industrial park, the Lima Technology Center.